-- From the Observair sensors OBS1 was an older sensor that had been utilized in previous campaigns while OBS 2,3 and 4 were new.
-OBS1 and 3 were run with flow rates of 145 ml/min and OBS2 and 4 were run with flow rates of 100 ml/min during both intercomparisons if available.
-The sensors showed very good comparability with correlations in the range of 0.82-0.84 during the 1st intercomparison.
-The higher flow sensors (OBS1&3) measured slightly higher concentrations than the lower flow sensors (OBS2&4).
-During the 2nd intercomparison the same pattern was observed, where OBS3 measured slightly higher concentrations compared to OBS4.
-The reduction of slopes was more drastic during 2nd intercomparison with OBS sensors than AE51s or MA200. - In general, all sensors that were available performed better during the 2^{nd} intercomparison.
-The correlations were comparable, but there are slight differences on the base eBC level between the sensor types.
-A diurnal cycle can be seen in the intercomparison time series (Fig. 2), where concentrations increase sharply during the mornings and slightly during late evenings.
-The 1^{st} intercomparison has on average lower concentrations compared to the 2^{nd} intercomparison.
-This is due to the difference in meteorological conditions and traffic density during these periods.
-Figure 3. shows the correlation between sensor units and MAAP for BCeBC.
+From the Observair sensors OBS1 was an older sensor that had been utilized in previous campaigns while OBS 2, 3 and 4 were new.
+The sensors showed very good comparability with correlationsr in the range of 0.82-0.84 during the 1st intercomparison.
+The higher flow sensors (OBS1&3) measured slightly higher concentrations than the lower flow sensors (OBS2&4); with slopes being [1.06, 1.02] in comparison to [0.95, 0.91].
+During the 2nd intercomparison the same pattern 285 was observed, where OBS3 measured slightly higher concentrations compared to OBS4, with slope of 0.77 compared to 0.72.
+The reduction of slopes was more drastic during 2^{nd} intercomparison with OBS sensors than AE51s or MA200.
+The r improved to 0.88-0.91.
+Previous studies have reported similar r and slightly lower slopes with AE33 as reference. r = 0.904with slope = 0.57 (Wu et al., 2024) and r = 0.89 with slope = 0.87 (Caubel et al., 2018).
+Wu et al. (2024) noted that the low slope could be partially explained due to high loading of the filters.
+In this study filters were changed regularly and the average concentrations were much lower that in Wu et al. (2024) (mean 230 ng m-3, 1465 ng m-3).
+290 diurnal cycle can be seen in theduring the 2nd intercomparison-time series (Fig. 2), where concentrations increase sharply during the mornings and slightly during late evenings.
+The 1st intercomparison has on average lower concentrations compared to the 2nd intercomparison.
+This is due to the difference in meteorological conditions and possible differences in traffic density during these periods.
+Figure 3. showsOverall, the correlationcorrelations between the sensor units and MAAP fortypes were comparable, but there were slight differences on the base eBC level between the sensor types.